 “We are filing this Freedom of Information Act lawsuit because ICE hasn’t responded to specific requests for information about planned mass arrest operations across the United States.
-Instead of stalling on these requests, ICE should promptly disclose information that we have asked and have a right to review,” said Paromita Shah, Associate Director of the National Immigration Project of the NLG.
+Instead of stalling on these requests, ICE should promptly disclose information that we have asked and have a right to review,” said Paromita Shah, Associate Director from the National Immigration Project of the NLG.

 Public Citizen Litigation Group and the National Immigration Project of the NLG, also a plaintiff, represents Mijente and Detention Watch Network (DWN) in this lawsuit, challenging the failure to disclose records in response to the FOIA request that included over 200 organizations and community leaders as requesters.

 Mijente SC is a digital and grassroots hub for Latinx and Chicanx organizing and movement building.
 Campaigns combating criminalization, including the detention and deportation of migrants has been at the center of our work.
 Mijente SC builds from the successes of the #Not1More Deportation campaign, which sought a stop deportations through administrative action.
 Visit www.mijente.net for more info.
 Follow at @conmijente